leric2/GROMORA-harmo/documentation/level1.md

 ### Dimensions
 It represents either a real physical quantity or index other quantities.
 It has both a name and a length (positive int., can be unlimited)

-The level 1 files for the GROSOM project have the time as the main dimension.
+The level 1 files for the GROMORA project have the time as the main dimension.
 On

 ### Variables
 Array of values of the same type.
 It has a name, a data type and a shape (described by its list of dimensions).